Norman J. Rees

 Soviet intelligence, then became a double agent for the FBI.
 Rees committed suicide when a newspaper revealed his spying activities.

 Early life and career

 Rees was born Nuncio Ruisi in Sicily c.
 1906.
 He worked as an engineer for the M.W.
 Kellogg Company and then the Socony Mobil Oil Company where he specialized in metallurgy, piping and pressurized tanks for oil.

+Patents

-In 1956, he received credit for the co-patent of a gas lift.
+In 1956, Rees received credit for the co-patent of the gas lift.

 Spying

 According to Rees, he became a "communist sympathizer" during World War II and began supplying oil industry trade secrets to the USSR in 1942.
 In 1950, he gave the Soviets a newly developed design for a catalytic cracking converter for which he earned a Soviet medal.
 In addition, he said he supplied Soviet agents with designs for a petroleum plant, natural gas processes and pressurized holding tanks.
 A newspaper report said he earned $30,000 over the years for providing information.
 After the FBI approached him about his activities, Rees worked as a double agent for the FBI from 1971 to 1975.